octanner/ios-team/common-infrastructure.md

 _Alternatives we don't want to use:_

-## LaunchKit — AppReviews in Slack
+## ReviewBot — AppReviews in Slack

-[LaunchKit Review Monitor](https://launchkit.io/reviews/): App reviews delivered to your Slack and inbox
+[ReviewBot](https://reviewbot.io/): Monitor & Analyze Your Online Reviews Get notified via Slack, Email, Trello, or Zendesk

 _It's awesome because:_

 It's so easy to keep tabs on what users think of your app!
 Just set it up and the reviews pour into your Slack channel for all to see.

 _Tips & Conventions:_

-* Don't auto-tweet good reviews.
-If you have a low-volume Twitter account it can start to look weird.

 _People it helps:_